 La Casa Rosada (The Pink House), officially known as the Palacio de Gobierno (Government Palace), is the official seat of the Executive Branch of the government of Argentina.
 Plaza de Mayo has been a silent witness of many emotional and heart-breaking moments in history.

-Check out this wonderful hostel in Buenos Aires!
+and hostel in Buenos Aires!

 La Boca is Buenos Aires most colorful barrio (neighborhood).
 It was built by Italian immigrants along the Riachuelo, a sinuous waterway lined with meat packing plants and warehouses.
-"El Caminito", made famous by tango legend Carlos Gardel, is a must see when you travel in Argentina even if you are not a tango aficionado.
+"El Caminito", made famous by tango legend Carlos Gardel, is a must see when you travel in Argentina even if you're not a tango aficionado.

 Note: I hope I don't disappoint you if I tell you tango is absolutely not popular in Argentina (the youngsters want something more dynamic to move their feet on).
 There is a TV channel broadcasting tango related shows only.
 I invite you to visit my Tango Page for more detailed info about the music and the legacy of Astor Piazzolla.